 In 1819, the Congress of the United States donated 46,000 acres of land within the State of Alabama for the endowment of a seminary of learning.
 The General Assembly of Alabama created the Board of Trustees in 1821, and on April 18, 1831, the University was opened for the admission of students.
 On April 4, 1865, most of the University buildings were burned to the ground by a body of federal cavalry.
 Construction on new buildings began in April of 1869.
 On February 25, 1884, the federal government donated 22 sections of public land within the state to the University in restitution for buildings and equipment that were destroyed in 1865.
 The institution is located in Tuscaloosa, a west central Alabama city with 95,334 residents in a metro area of 235,628 (2013 estimate).
-University grounds are comprised of 1,026 acres.
+In 2014 The University of Alabama acquired 118 acres which increased the size of our grounds to 1,143 acres.

 The State of Alabama chartered The University of Alabama (UA) with authority vested in a Board of Trustees that is self-perpetuating.
 The current Board elects new trustees from congressional districts, subject to confirmation by the State Senate.

-The instructional schools are: College of Arts and Sciences, Culverhouse College of Commerce and Business Administration, College of Communication and Information Sciences, College of Community Health Sciences, College of Continuing Studies, College of Education, College of Engineering, Graduate School, Honors College, College of Human Environmental Sciences, School of Law, Capstone College of Nursing, and School of Social Work.
-UA offers 72 undergraduate degree programs, 67 master’s programs, 6 educational specialist programs, and 48 doctoral programs.
-In 2013-14, UA awarded 4,463 bachelor degrees, 1,513 master degrees, 44 educational specialist degrees, 242 doctoral degrees, and 159 professional degrees.
+The instructional schools are: College of Arts and Sciences, Culverhouse College of Business, College of Communication and Information Sciences, College of Community Health Sciences, College of Continuing Studies, College of Education, College of Engineering, Graduate School, Honors College, College of Human Environmental Sciences, The University of Alabama School of Law, Capstone College of Nursing, and School of Social Work.
+UA offers 70 undergraduate degree programs, 76 master’s programs, 6 educational specialist programs, and 57 doctoral programs.
+In 2017-18, UA awarded 6,750 bachelor degrees, 1,681 master degrees, 22 educational specialist degrees, 290 doctoral degrees, and 138 professional degrees.

 UA is a member of the National Association of State Universities and Land Grant Colleges (NASULGC) and is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 In athletics, UA began football competition in 1892 and started NCAA Division I competition for men in 1906 and for women in 1974.
 UA is a member of the Southeastern Conference (SEC) for all sports.